QuTech-Delft/qtt/README.md

 for Python 3.7.x.
 Other Linux distributions require similar steps.

 ### Setting up a virtual environment
-To create a clean virtual Python environment for your qtt development do:
+To create a clean virtual Python environment for your QTT development do:
 ```
 $ mkdir qtt
 $ cd qtt